AhmadMoussa/creativecodingcourse/course_content/02_p5js/03_drawing_functions/main.md

 endShape(CLOSE); // Draws a triangle with vertices (50, 50), (100, 100), (150, 50)
 ```

-- **vertex(x, y)**: Specifies a vertex for use with `beginShape()`.
+- `vertex(x, y)`: Specifies a vertex for use with `beginShape()`.
-- **curveVertex(x, y)**: Specifies a vertex for use with `beginShape()`.
+- `curveVertex(x, y)`: Specifies a vertex for use with `beginShape()`.

-### Summary

-These drawing functions form the core of P5.js's capabilities, allowing you to create a wide range of visual effects and interactive elements in your sketches.
-By combining these functions with JavaScript logic and event handling, you can create dynamic and engaging visual experiences.
+These drawing functions form the core of P5.js's capabilities, allowing you to create a wide range of visual effects and interactive elements in your sketches - combining these functions with different kinds of algorithms you'll be able to express a wide range of visual ideas.